nancyliqn91/programming-language-suggester/README.md

 ## Description

-It contains my background information, skill set, and project list.
+It will serve as the programming language suggester page for learner.

 ## Setup/Installation Requirements

 * Clone the project from Github to the local desktop.
-* Open the project folder(programming-portfolio).
+* Open the project folder(programming-language-suggester).
 * Open the index.html on the Chrome broswer.

 ## Known Bugs